Background: The lack of specialist physicians is a major concern in developing countries, especially in deprived cities.

-Introduction: Lack of specialist physicians is a major concern in developing countries, especially in deprived cities.
-This study aimed to identify the predictive variables of the turnover intention of physicians working in an undeveloped and deprived city in Iran.
+Objectives: This study aimed to identify the predictive variables of the turnover intention of physicians working in an undeveloped and deprived city in Iran.

 Results: We found two significant clusters of physicians’ turnover intention.
-In both clusters, interpersonal conflict (work ambiguity and work conflict) was the most important predictor of physician turnover intention, but physicians in the first cluster had a higher turnover intention.
+In both clusters, interpersonal conflict (work ambiguity and work conflict) was the most important predictor of physician turnover intention, but physicians in the first cluster compared to the second had a higher turnover intention.
 In cluster 1, work overload, organizational support, and work-family conflict were respectively the predictors of physician turnover intention and in cluster 2, organizational support, work-family conflict, and final work overload were respectively the predictors of physician turnover intention.

 Conclusion: Cultural differences and the resulting interpersonal conflicts are the most important predictors of physician turnover intention in deprived areas.
-Turnover intention predictions of physicians with a longer work experience are different from that of others, and human resource managers must implement appropriate strategies to keep physicians in deprived areas.
+Turnover intention predictions of physicians with a longer work experience are different from that of others, and human resource managers must implement appropriate strategies to keep physicians in the deprived areas.